ironhack-labs/unit-testing-guided-example/README.md

 ## Introduction

-Test automation is a process of testing the code automatically by running the series of tests to verify that a program is functioning properly and meeting the requirements.
+Test automation is a process of testing the code automatically by running a series of tests to verify that a program is functioning properly and meeting the requirements.

-**Unit testing** is an automated testing methodology in which a test-runner executes small units of code and asserts wether the results match the developer’s expectations.
+**Unit testing** is an automated testing methodology in which a test-runner executes small units of code and asserts whether the results match the developer’s expectations.

 The goal of this exercise is to get you familiarized with the process of forking and cloning your labs and running automated tests included in the labs.